opetchey/RREEBES/Meetings.md

 ##12.04.2016
 Attending: Frank, Mikael Aurelie, Willfredo

 Minutes by Mikael
 - No new faces

 -No uploaded papers to reproduce

 -Mikael suggested to uploading Sisson et al 2007 and Beamount 2010 on ABC and SMC for future reproductions.
-This reproduction could also be part of a “computational statistics series” that may fit well in REEBES.
+This reproduction could also be part of a “computational statistics series” that may fit well in RREEBES.

 -Frank’s presentation of Git and github is uploaded to SLAK and will stay there for everyone to see and revisit.

 -Frank reported on his and Andrea’s reproduction using simplex projection to predict time series dynamics.

 -We decided to read the “Simplex projection walkthrough” published by Owen on github for next week.

 Next week we will go through the “Simplex projection walkthrough”.